Assumption: The appraised value of a property will vary, depending upon whether the appraisal is conducted for the buyer or the seller.

 Assumption: In a robust or declining economy – when the sales prices of homes in a given area are reported to be rising of falling by a particular percentage – the value of individual properties in the area can be expected to appreciate or depreciate by that same percentage.

 Fact: Value appreciation of a specific property must be determined on an individualized basis, factoring in data on comparable properties and other relevant considerations.
 This is true in good times as well as bad.
 The appraised value of your home could go up or down in any three to twelve month period based on sales of similar type properties in your area.
 Also, keep in mind an overall reported state or county trend may or may not apply to a specific neighborhood or market area.
-Every location is unique and it is possible for a lake market or a specific subdivision to see increases in value at the same time values may be falling in other areas.
+Every location is unique and it is possible for a lake market or a specific subdivision to see increases in value at the same time values may be falling in other areas, or visa versa.

 Assumption: Consumers need not be concerned with what is in the appraisal document so long as it satisfies the needs of their lending institution.